Ayse Bilgin

 Ayşe Ayşin Bombaci Bilgin is an Australian statistician and statistics educator.
-She is an associate professor of mathematics and statistics at Macquarie University and the president-elect of the International Association for Statistical Education.
+She is a professor of mathematics and statistics at Macquarie University and the president (2021–2023) of the International Association for Statistical Education.
+Bilgin's research explores applications of statistics in health sciences and learning and teaching in statistics.

 Education

 Bilgin earned a master's degree in statistics from the University of Newcastle (Australia) in 1997, and completed her PhD in 2004 in the University of Newcastle School of Medical Practice and Population Health.
+Bilgin also has a Bachelor's degree in engineering, an MBA, a post graduate diploma in Higher Education (Learning and teaching) and a master's degree in Higher Education (Leadership and management).